facebookarchive/pose-aligned-deep-networks/CONTRIBUTING.md

 * ...

 ## License
-By contributing to PANDA, you agree that your contributions will be licensed under its BSD license.
+By contributing to pose-aligned-deep-networks, you agree that your contributions will be licensed under its BSD license.